erroronline1/caro/readme.md

 * photo upload, optional as multiple.
 Mobile devices access camera, desktops open a file selection
 * signature field
 * calendar button
-* STL-file picker.
-Accesses provided files, preview included
+* file reference picker, optional as multiple.
+Accesses provided files and returns their location, STL preview included if applicable.
+Consider that files may not be permanent and this field only suffices for short term information transfer.
 * document link, just for display or to continue transferring identifier
 * horizontal line for document structure